ad-auroram/Fractal-Generation/doc/Manual.md

 If an invalid palette name is given, the program will exit with NotImplementedError.
 Refer to the above list of valid palettes or make sure everything is spelled properly.

+If the fractal file is missing a parameter's value, it will raise a RuntimeError.
+Make sure each parameter in the file has a value assigned to it, separated by ":"